 Properly install, configure, and prepare your unit for safe operation.
+Verify that you have an efficient well-designed exhaust system that

-Verify that you have an efficient well-designed exhaust system that includes an anti-siphon break to prevent water from entering the engine.
-Change the engine oil and filters, and maintain all engine and generator components, as directed in Chapter 5.1: Maintenance Schedule.
-Use clean, filtered unleaded fuel (maximum 10% ethanol).
-Winterize your engine as directed in Chapter 8: Lay-Up and Recommissioning.
+☐ Verify that you have an efficient well-designed exhaust system that includes an antisiphon break to prevent water from entering the engine.

+☐ Change the engine oil and filters, and maintain all engine and generator components, as directed in Chapter 5.1: Maintenance Schedule.

+☐ Use clean, filtered unleaded fuel (maximum 10% ethanol).

+☐ Winterize your engine as directed in Chapter 8: Lay-Up and Recommissioning.